 Adoption Court FAQs

 Adoption can be a tricky process.
-There are a number of things to consider including eligibility to adopt, whether or not to use an adoption agency, and whether or not the courts need to be involved in the process.
+There are a number of things to consider.
+Among such things are eligibility to adopt and whether to use an adoption agency.

-Below you'll find key information about frequently asked questions regarding the adoption court and where to go to get legal help.
+Below you'll find key information about frequently asked questions regarding the adoption process and where to go to get legal help.

-Does my adoption have to be handled by an adoption court?
+Does my adoption have to be handled by a court?

 Yes.
 Regardless of whether you're working through an adoption agency or on your own, your adoption must be approved by an adoption court.
 This process involves filing a petition with the court and then going through an adoption hearing.
 All of the people who have an interest in the adoption must receive notice of the hearing, prior to the hearing.
 These people typically include the biological parents, the adoption agency (if used), and the child, if he or she is of a certain age (12 or 14 in most states).

-Often times the adoption court will appoint a legal representative for the child.
+Often times the court handling the adoption will appoint a legal representative for the child.
+Typically, such a guardian is known as a guardian ad litem.
 This representative is a disinterested third party whose job it is to look out for the child's best interest.
 If the court does appoint a legal representative for the child, that representative must be given notice of the adoption hearing.

 Are there any requirements regarding what my adoption petition should say?